HollyT85/the-games-pit/README.md

 **Resolved by**: re-wrote the code.

 ------------
 **Problem**: one user, when trialling the site, got a 404 error when pressing on the basket when it was empty.
+After investigation, it was the home button on the empty bag page which wasn't working.

-**Caused by**: unknown.
-I have tested this and several other people have also tested it and we have not been able to repeat the error.
+**Caused by**: Forgot to closing ".

-**Resolved by**: unresolved as can't replicate the error.
+**Resolved by**: Closing the "".

 ------------
 ### Unresolved Issues